Shoaibaa01/HTML-CSS-FIGMA-Projects/Sign Up Page/README.md

 ## Challenges & Learning Experience

-- **Margins, padding, and spacing** gave me a tough time.
-It felt like an unsolvable puzzle, but after lots of trial and error, I started getting the hang of it.
+- **Margins, padding, and spacing** gave me a tough time, But after lots of trial and error, I started getting the hang of it.
 - I had some experience with **Figma**, but I know I can do better.
 My future designs will be more **minimal, clean, and aesthetic**.
 - Coding this design into actual **HTML & CSS** was harder than expected, but I made it!